Boys basketball state media poll

 Team (1st-place votes); W-L; Pts; Pvs

-Others receiving votes: Kamiah 4, Butte County 4, Genesis Prep 1, Centennial Baptist 1.
+Others receiving votes: Butte County 8, Kamiah 5, Rimrock 4, Liberty Charter 2.

 Class 1A Division II